Fardaynation/GraphTheoryW10/README.md

         edge_color="gray"
     )

-    # Draw edge weights (if any)
     if edges:
         labels = nx.get_edge_attributes(G, 'weight')
         nx.draw_networkx_edge_labels(G, pos, edge_labels=labels)

-    # If no edges, show a message in the plot
     if not edges:
         plt.text(0, -0.2, "(no edges in graph)", ha='center', fontsize=10, color='gray')